Northern Virginia Airports: Dulles International Airport (IAD) and Reagan National Airport (DCA)

 One-Mile Buffer: Properties located within this area are farthest from the airport while still being located within the AIOD.
 This designation requires a disclosure notice to be included with each sale of residential property.

-In 2024, however, the General Assembly blocked that requirement.
-As a result of that state action, Loudoun County can not require that potential homebuyers within the 60 Ldn zone, and for one mile beyond that zone, be notified.26
+In 2024, however, the General Assembly blocked the requirement to notify puchasers of noise concerns, after the initial sale from a developer.
+As a result of that state action, Loudoun County had to revise its local zoning ordinance to eliminate the requirement that potential homebuyers within the 60 Ldn zone, and for one mile beyond that zone, be notified about possible noise impacts.

 Air Transportation in Virginia